 I heard a lot of people talk about the finance part of it.
 Well, if States want to choose to get Medicaid, I cannot think that any State would want to choose not to.
-But, if they do, then they are old and they do not know what it is like to live on your own.
+But, if they do, then they are going to have to pay, for me, just another form.